-Not only was The Container Store built on great products, but it was structured around some very basic and fundamental values and business philosophies about treating employees, customers and vendors with respect and dignity — we call them our Foundation Principles™.
+Not only was The Container Store built on great products, but it was structured around some very basic and fundamental business philosophies about treating employees, customers, vendors, shareholders and the community with respect and dignity.
+We call them our Foundation Principles™.

-They were formalized in 1988, when we opened our Houston store.
+Our Foundation Principles were formalized in 1988, after we opened our Houston store.
 That store made us take a look at our business a little harder.
-From the day we opened the doors, we did three times more business than we had ever experienced at any of our other stores, which became quite overwhelming to our employees.
-We already had a 10-year-old company with strong values and culture; however, communicating this to an entire store of new employees, most who never had been exposed to our stores or our way of doing business, was quite a challenge.
+From the day we opened the doors, the store did more business than we ever anticipated, which became quite overwhelming to our Houston store employees.
+We already had a 10-year-old company with strong values and culture; however, communicating this to an entire store of new employees, most whom never had been exposed to our stores or our way of doing business, was quite a challenge.

-So Kip referred back to a file he had started many years ago called his “philosophy epistle file” where he’d put various anecdotes, musings and philosophical phrases that he admired.
-During his time in school, the things in the file were on a philosophical level and as he started college, they took more of a business slant.
-He chose many examples to communicate the message that no matter how big the company became, our guiding principles and values would stay the same.
+In a moment of inspiration, he referred back to a file he had started many years ago called his “philosophy epistle file” where he’d saved various anecdotes, musings and philosophical phrases that he admired or thought of himself beginning in high school, through college and up to this time in the business.
+He invited the entire Houston store staff over to their Manager’s home and chose many examples to communicate the message that no matter how big the company became, our guiding principles and values would stay the same.
 Kip was nervous to be sharing all of these ideas that were so near and dear to his heart – but to his surprise they were incredibly well-received by the team!